scala/docs.scala-lang/_overviews/tutorials/scala-for-java-programmers.md

 ### Methods without arguments

-A small problem of the methods `re` and `im` is that, in order to call them, one has to put an empty pair of parenthesis after their name, as the following example shows:
+A small problem of the methods `re` and `im` is that, in order to call them, one has to put an empty pair of parentheses after their name, as the following example shows:

 {% tabs method-call-with-args-demo class=tabs-scala-version %}